 Where dual service air systems are used to directly provide breathing air to personnel, determine how the program addresses personnel protection uses, particularly under transient load conditions.

-Air quality maintenance for SCBA cylinder charging systems, where the SCBA cylinders may be used for protection of personnel from non-radiological hazards encountered in the RCA (e.g. fire fighting in the RCA, or toxic chemical protection in the Main Control Room).
+Air quality maintenance for SCBA cylinder charging systems, where the SCBA cylinders may be used for protection of personnel from non-radiological hazards encountered in the Radiological Controlled Area (RCA) (e.g. fire fighting in the RCA, or toxic chemical protection in the Main Control Room).
 See NFPA guidance and ANSI-Z88.2 for additional information.

 4. Assessment of the processes for specifying and selecting respiratory protection equipment including processes for: